Skip to main content

 /**

-* The Factory annotation will create automatically a LocationInput input type in GraphQL.
+* The Factory attribute will create automatically a LocationInput input type in GraphQL.

 */